mqtthiqs/at-doc/docs/modules/viz.md

 - **FFT size:** FFT size of the spectrum analyzer (tradeoff between time and frequency precision).
 - **Smooth:** Frequency smoothing amount.
 The more smoothing applied, the less frequency-domain details are visible.
 - **Release:** Each frequency's release time.
-- **Spectrum amplitude range:** Adjusts the dynamic range of spectrum analyzer.
+- **Spectrum amplitude range:** Adjusts the displayed dynamic range.

 ## Correlation meter